mhartl/pivotal-github/README.md

 ### Devleloper #1 (Alice)

-1. While on the story branch, run `git story-pull`
+1. While on the story branch, run `git sync`
 2. Rebase against `master` with `git rebase master` **or** merge with `master` using `git merge master`
 4. Either handle resulting conflicts by hand or use the visual merge tool: `git mergetool`
 5. Commit the change: `git commit -a`